 memoryexpress does not warranty or guarantee any customer data due to the complexity and severity of intellectual property claims.

-IPR does not cover physical damage or product abuse, nor does it cover products that have been altered or modified.
+IPR does not cover physical damage (including liquid damage) or product abuse, nor does it cover products that have been altered or modified.

 IPR is not valid if any security seals or serial numbers have been removed, tampered or altered.